Violin, Suzuki Violin

 Performance and Teaching Experience

-Previous teaching experiences include freelance private teaching in eastern North Carolina and serving as the Director of both the Bath Elementary Suzuki Violin Program in Bath, N.C., and of Christ Covenant Conservatory Program – Winterville, N.C.
+Her previous teaching experiences include freelance private teaching in eastern North Carolina and serving as the Director of the Bath Elementary Suzuki Violin Program in Bath, North Carolina and the Christ Covenant Conservatory Program in Winterville, North Carolina.

 At Levine